 2-Hour Delays & Breakfast: Harris does NOT serve breakfast on 2-Hour delays.

-Lunch: Due to construction, lunch will be served in our gym.
-Students will eat in the same assigned area and assigned seat daily.
+Lunch: Students will eat in the same assigned area and assigned seat daily.
 Students will be distanced to the greatest extent possible.
 Tables will be cleaned between each group of students.
 Visitors are not permitted at lunch.

 Lunch Accounts - Greenfield-Central is once again using www.ezschoolpay.com to put lunch money in your child’s lunch account (there is a small fee and you will need your child’s student number found on Powerschool).
 Lunch money may also be submitted by check when you come to registration.
 Please be sure to keep your child’s lunch account in good standing.
 Additionally, our cafeteria computer system does not have the capabilities to put a “block” on student lunch accounts for purchasing extra lunch items.
 You will want to make sure your child is on the same page as you when it comes to spending lunch account money.
 You can also pay textbook rental fees and iPad insurance on ezschoolpay as well!

 Visitors to the Cafe: Due to limited seating and contact tracing requirements, visitors will not be permitted to eat in the student lunch room.